gvwilson/sdxjs/vol1/index.md

 ## Audience

+Every lesson should be written with specific learners in mind.
+These [learner personas][t3-personas] define ours:

 -   Aïsha started writing VB macros for Excel in an accounting course and never looked back.
     She has spent the last three years doing front-end JavaScript work and now wants to learn how to build back-end applications.